 Our church is currently involved through financial contributions and/or personal involvement with the following local ministries and our own compassion ministry.
 If you would like to know more about these ministries please contact the church office to find out how you can get involved.

-Backpack Buddies: Help to support our Backpack Buddies program at Woodlands Elementary School, providing 40 students-in-need each week with kid-friendly, shelf-stable, easy-to-prepare, and nutritionally sound food items that are transportable in a backpack.
+Backpack Buddies: Help to support our Backpack Buddies program at Woodlands Elementary School, providing 40 students-in-need each week throughout the school year with kid-friendly, shelf-stable, easy-to-prepare, and nutritionally sound food items that are transportable in a backpack.

-Each month check out the Backpack Buddies folder in the lobby, the Pick up one or more slips, purchase the items, and bring them back.
+Each month check out the Backpack Buddies folder in the lobby, then pick up one or more slips, purchase the items, and bring them back.

 Salvation Army: Giving Tree – Providing Christmas gifts to families in need.